limon27121/limon27121/README.md

 Hello!
 I'm MD.
 Moontaser Alam, a motivated software engineer from Bangladesh who is quick to pick up new skills and is a skilled problem-solver.
 I'm always eager to learn about new technology.
 I'm also learning ML and AI.
 I think that technology can help people solve difficulties and live more comfortably and easily.
 My goal is to work and learn with the biggest tech companies.

-Skills:   JS / HTML / CSS/Bootstrap/ Tailwind CSS/React / C / C++ / Python
+Skills:   JS / HTML / CSS/Bootstrap/ Tailwind CSS/React / C / C++ / Python / Mysql

 - 🔭 I’m currently working on Home
 - 🌱 I’m currently learning Javascript,react,figma